In the example below, a simple server-side script is used to display the latest comment on a website:

-In contrast with the blacklisting example before, an example of whitelisting would be to allow users to submit custom HTML containing only the tags
+In contrast with the blacklisting example before, an example of whitelisting would be to allow users to submit custom URLs containing only the protocols

-<strong>, nothing else.
-This approach would automatically mark input as invalid if it contained the tag
+https:, nothing else.
+This approach would automatically mark a URL as invalid if it had the protocol

 Compared to blacklisting, there are two major benefits of whitelisting:

 Accurately describing a set of safe strings is generally much easier than identifying the set of all malicious strings.
 This is especially true in common situations where user input only needs to include a very limited subset of the functionality available in a browser.
-For example, defining a whitelist allowing only URLs starting with "
+For example, the whitelist described above allowing only URLs with the protocols

 Unlike a blacklist, a whitelist will generally not become obsolete when a new feature is added to the browser.
-For example, a whitelist allowing only the
+For example, an HTML validation whitelist allowing only the

 title attribute on HTML elements would remain safe even if it was developed before the introduction of HTML5

 When input has been marked as invalid, one of two actions can be taken: